-Finally, the CJEU denounced that under the Directive access by the national authorities to the data retained was "not made dependent on a prior review carried out by a court of by an independent administrative body" (§ 62).
-This comment has already found its way to national jurisprudence.
+Finally, the CJEU denounced that, under the Directive, access by the national authorities to the data retained was "not made dependent on a prior review carried out by a court or by an independent administrative body."105 This comment has already found its way to national jurisprudence.

-Prior and after-the-fact opportunities for the individual
+5. Prior and After-the-Fact Opportunities for the Individual

 The Court's case law on the right to an effective remedy in particular stresses the fact that individual rights protection requires independent oversight after the fact on the lawfulness of measures of secret surveillance and data collection applied to an individual.
 Such oversight can exist in a complaint procedure.
-In the Klass case, the very fact that individuals believing themselves to be under surveillance had the opportunity of complaining to the G 10 Commission and to the Constitutional Court and that they had recourse to various courts once they had been notified, ensured that the system satisfied the requirements of Article 13 of the Convention (§ 70-72).
-Similarly, in the Leander case the facts that individuals could complain before the Chancellor of Justice and the Parliamentary Ombudsman, that there was parliamentary oversight on individual cases, and that the entire Cabinet of the Government had looked into Mr Leander's complaints, were sufficient evidence that Article 13 had been complied with - although none of these remedies would be 'effective' on their own (§ 81-84).
-In the Ekimdzhiev case, the Court denounced that as a result of a lack of notification, "those concerned [were] unable to seek any redress in respect of the use of secret surveillance measures against them' [§ 101].
-Moreover, the Bulgarian government had not provided its citizens with any information on remedies that could become available to the persons concerned (§ 102).
+In the Klass case, the very fact that individuals believing themselves to be under surveillance had the opportunity to complain to the G 10 Commission and to the Constitutional Court and that they had recourse to various courts once they had been notified, ensured that the system satisfied the requirements of Article 13 of the Convention.106 Similarly, in the Leander case the fact that individuals could complain before the Chancellor of Justice and the Parliamentary Ombudsman, that there was parliamentary oversight on individual cases, and that the entire Cabinet of the Government had looked into Mr. Leander's complaints, provided sufficient evidence that Article 13 had been complied with - although none of these remedies would be 'effective' on their own.107 In the Ekimdzhiev case, the Court denounced that as a result of a lack of notification, "those concerned [were] unable to seek any redress in respect of the use of secret surveillance measures against them."108 Moreover, the Bulgarian government had not provided its citizens with any information on remedies that could become available to the persons concerned.109